-Say you want to have a gala.
+Say you want to fundraise by throwing a gala.
 They’re a staple of traditional fundraising events, and can easily be adapted to the online environment, either as an online-only or hybrid event.
-Provide some entertainment (such as streamed or live performances), encourage further donations with auctions or activities, and give your guests ways to interact either in-person or by chat.
+Provide some entertainment (such as streamed or live performances), encourage donation giving with auctions or activities, and give your guests ways to interact either in-person or by chat.
 You’d most likely select a ticketing option to run your gala, since there’s a limit to how many people you can cater to.

 We’d like to think we’ve now covered enough to get any nonprofit started with their event planning, but if you’d like more inspiration to get you started, you can also check out our list of 60+ virtual fundraising ideas.
 If nothing there takes your fancy, we’re not sure we can help you at all.

 After creating your PayBee account, you’ll have a landing page dedicated to your organization's fundraising campaigns.
-This is a great way for nonprofits to explain their fundraising efforts to any potential supporters and outline how anyone can get involved.
+This is a great way for nonprofits to explain their fundraising efforts to any potential supporters while your donation pages allow anyone to donate online.

-Share your page(s) to your mailing list, on your social media, and just about anywhere else you can think of to maximize publicity for your cause.
+Share your donation pages to your mailing list, on your social media, and just about anywhere else you can think of to maximize publicity for your cause and encourage giving.

-By using an online fundraising platform like PayBee, you can automate or delegate these tasks to get them off your plate, and rest assured that you’ll get the results you want (probably better results than you would have achieved otherwise).
+By using a fundraising platform like PayBee, you can automate or delegate these tasks to get them off your plate, and rest assured that you’ll get the results you want (probably better results than you would have achieved otherwise).

 Don’t let the name mislead you — a silent auction isn’t an auction held in a super-quiet atmosphere.
 It’s just an auction that takes place online with anonymous bidding.
 Instead of an auctioneer running the show, everyone involved follows the auction at their own pace and places bids from their device without anyone else knowing who they are.